B. Wayne Hughes Jr.: Business background

 Hughes Jr. held a leading role in the family business from 1985 to 1998 as Vice President of Acquisitions.
 Public Storage operates storage facilities across the United States and Europe as a member of the S&P 500 and FT Global 500.
 At present (2016), he is a member of the Board of Trustees of Public Storage, alongside his sister Tamara Gustavson.

 In 2005, Hughes Jr. founded American Commercial Equities.
 The firm is based in Malibu, California, and focuses on the management and acquisition of prime real estate properties in California and Hawaii.
-According to Forbes rankings of The World's Billionaires 2018, Hughes Jr.'s estimated net worth is $1.25 billion (as of March 2018).
+According to Forbes, Hughes Jr.'s estimated net worth is $2 billion (as of March 2024).

 Personal life

 Hughes Jr. holds a Bachelor of Arts in Performing Arts from the University of Southern California.
 A native of Southern California, he is a surfer and rancher.
 Hughes Jr. has two children.

 Philanthropy

 Hughes Jr. played a significant role in the foundation of Oaks Christian School in California.

 In 2013, Hughes Jr. established Serving California.
 The mission of the foundation is to aid victims of crime and hardship, rehabilitate ex-offenders, and assist veterans impacted by PTSD.